Migrate from SAP BO to Power BI, Automatically, Fixed price!

 Validate non-regression

-{openAudit} will run BO dashboards and Power BI dashboards (after technical migration) with analog prompt values, which will allow mass comparisons with statistical tools.
+{openAudit} will run BO dashboards and Power BI dashboards (after technical migration) with analog prompt values, allowing for mass comparisons with statistical tools.

 Conclusion

-The decommissioning of SAP is becoming a major challenge for many companies these days: the tool is perceived as being at the end of its life, poorly suited to Cloud use and the growing desire to move towards “self BI” .
+SAP decommissioning is currently becoming a major issue for many companies: the tool is perceived as being at the end of its life, poorly suited to Cloud use and the growing desire to move towards "self BI".

-Except that these migrations are not easy to implement as these platforms have lasted: they have therefore accumulated complexity.
+Except that these migrations are not easy to implement given the length of time these platforms have been in place: they have therefore acquired complexity.

-The {openAudit} migration engine makes it possible to automate the transcription from SAP BO to Power BI by focusing on analyzing all the subtleties of the source to be able to faithfully reproduce it in the target.
-An interesting option is to start only from the semantic layer to create the conditions for a turnkey “self BI”.
+The {openAudit} migration engine automates the transcription of SAP BO to Power BI by analyzing all the subtleties of the source to be able to faithfully reproduce it in the target.
+An interesting option is to start from only the semantic layer to create the conditions for a turnkey "self BI".

 {openAudit}'s ability to optimize the BO platform and then factor the intelligence into the target platform allows for a considerable increase in intelligibility and performance.

-The massification of non-regression tests is valuable to arrive very quickly at an optimum, to make this migration a real success for IT and the business.
+Massive non-regression testing is valuable for quickly reaching an optimum, to make this migration a real success for IT and the business.

-This ambitious project was carried out on a lump sum basis for the entire ADEO/Leroy Merlin Group with extremely convincing results.
+This ambitious project was carried out on a fixed-price basis on behalf of the ADEO/Leroy Merlin Group with extremely convincing results.

 Commentaires